vekatze/neut/book/src/lower-level-programming.md

 Here, we'll see some magical stuff in Neut.

 [Section 4.1 (Introspection)](introspection.md) shows how to get some information from the compiler.
-Using this feature, you can write platform-dependent code.
+This is useful when writing platform-dependent code.

 [Section 4.2 (Magic)](magic.md) shows some black magic.
 Here, you'll see how to perform arbitrary casting, LLVM-level memory handling, etc.